 Ali Asghar Chaudhry did the second research on the background of Arains.
 In 1963 he published his research in the form of book, titled Tareekh-e-Arain (History of Arains).

 The first objection was that Prophet Mohammad is Lu’ay’s ninth generation while Saleem Al-Raee in his sixth generation.
-Whereas the latter’s time is the aftermath of the Holy Prophet.
+Whereas the latter’s time is the after the Holy Prophet.
 How is it possible that the ninth generation comes before the sixth?

 Argument against the objection